boveus/hyrax-wiki/PCDM-Planning-Meeting-1.md

 work - entity that you want to have in the system, this is where descriptive metadata will be stored. collection - larger set of work

-Issues that may arise mapping  Sufia's collection model, this new model we cannot go:
+Issues that may arise mapping  Hyrax's collection model, this new model we cannot go:
 Collection -> Work -> Collection
      -the restriction of this data model, works cannot have collections Use Case: